 Cons of Appointing a Family Member

-- Lack of experience and expertise in trust management
+- Lack of experience and knowledge in trust management

 - Potential for conflicts of interest or disputes among family members